 - Morphine (Kadian®, MS Contin®)

 Central nervous system depressants, also known as CNS depressants, sedatives, or tranquilizers, are substances that are used to slow brain activity.
 Due to this, they’re commonly used to treat anxiety and sleep disorders.
-Benzodiazepines are among the most addictive, with veterans who use them often building up tolerance, dependence, and addiction.
+Benzodiazepines are among the most addictive, with active military and veterans who use them often building up tolerance, dependence, and addiction.

 The most common forms of Benzodiazepines include: